 The Upper Pipeline Inventory Limit was been temporarily set at 4,500 MMcf under all Total Demand conditions effective November 21, 2001 because of an unplanned outage of the Gerber Compressor Station.
 This is a reduction in the Upper Pipeline Inventory Limit from 4,600 MMcf under high demand conditions (when Total Demand is above 2,800 MMcf).
 The Gerber Compressor outage is expected to last approximately six months.
-This temporary Upper Pipeline Inventory Limit will remain in place until the compressor unit is back in service.
+The compressor is tentatively scheduled to be back in operation in early May 2002.
+The temporary Upper Pipeline Inventory Limit will remain in place until the compressor unit is back in service.